Torque (film): Plot

-At Shane's garage, Ford calls Shane and tells her that he wants her, Val and Dalton to come and meet him and Trey there.
-Subsequently, the two FBI agents bust in and tell Trey and Ford to get down.
-Henderson asks for an explanation since she believes Ford is innocent and as he tells them, McPherson turns and shoots Henderson, apparently killing her.
-McPherson reveals himself as Henry's mole in the agency and that he is working with the Hellions after making a deal with him.
-Henry, China and Luther show up with Dalton and Val in chains and Shane as hostage.
-Ford says that Henry can take the bikes back but Henry wants to kill Ford and Trey (after admitting to Trey that he had killed Junior).
+Ford calls Shane and orders his group to come and meet him and Trey at her garage.
+Subsequently, the agents bust in and tell Trey and Ford to get down.
+Henderson asks for an explanation, believing that Ford is innocent.
+As he tells them, McPherson shoots Henderson, apparently killing her.
+McPherson is Henry's mole in the agency and is working with the Hellions.
+Henry, China and Luther arrive with Dalton and Val in chains and Shane as a hostage.
+Ford says that Henry can take the bikes back.
+However, Henry wants to kill Ford and Trey (after admitting to Trey that he killed Junior).

-Thereafter, a big fight scene begins with Trey killing Luther by hanging him with a chain and Henry and China leaving the garage.
-Ford frees Shane while Trey unties Val and Dalton and they leave the garage.
-Just before they do Henderson (who was wearing a bullet proof vest) blows up the garage killing McPherson.
-Outside of the garage, China meets up with Shane and the two fight on their bikes.
-The fight ends with Shane kicking China off her bike and throwing her through a car windshield, killing her.
+Thereafter, a fight begins with Trey killing Luther.
+Henry and China leave the garage while Ford frees Shane and Trey unties Val and Dalton.
+Together, they leave the garage.
+Henderson (who was wearing a bullet proof vest) then blows up the garage, killing McPherson.
+Outside, China meets up with Shane.
+In the ensuing fight, Shane kills China.

-Finally, Ford catches up with Henry on the street in a bike chase.
-Henry shoots at the gas of Ford's (MTT Turbine Superbike) causing gas to leak from it.
-Henry's subsequent shots cause the gas trail to light up.
-Ford soars through the air and lands on top of Henry's bike, the fire catches up to them both causing both bike's to explode throwing Ford in the air and killing Henry.
-Shane picks him up and they drive back to the garage to find the others.
-It is also revealed that Henderson survived but is injured.
+Ford catches up with Henry in a bike chase.
+Henry shoots at Ford's bike, causing fuel to leak and ignite.
+Ford lands on top of Henry's bike as the fire catches up to them causing both bikes to explode; throwing Ford in the air and killing Henry.
+Shane picks him up and they return to the garage to find the others.
+Meanwhile, Henderson survived, but is injured.

-Ford and Shane get back together and decide that the four need a vacation (with Shane suggesting Mexico).
-Val picks up his girlfriend Nina (Christina Milian) and from a distance we see the five ride off in the desert as the screen fades to black and the credits roll.
+Ford and Shane get back together and decide that the four need a vacation.
+Val picks up his girlfriend, and the five ride off in the desert.